System Design Space

 Interview articulation

-Helps explain data-product ownership and contract-driven collaboration.
+Helps explain data-product ownership and contract-driven collaboration at organization level.

 Risk and trade-offs